StackWhiz/Portfolio_Backend/PROJECT_SUMMARY.md

-# Arbak Martirosyan - Portfolio Backend API
+# StackWhiz  - Portfolio Backend API

 ## 🎯 Project Overview

-This is a professional, high-performance backend API for Arbak Martirosyan's portfolio website.
+This is a professional, high-performance backend API for portfolio website.
 Built with Go and modern best practices, it showcases expertise in backend development, blockchain engineering, and scalable system architecture.

 ## 🏗️ Architecture Highlights